Super contribution types

 - Payroll deduction (if your employer offers this option)

-Personal contributions are also tax deductible, as long as you meet the eligibility criteria (listed on the ATO website) and are under the super contribution limits.
-If you claim a tax deduction on a personal contribution then the contribution is counted as a concessional contribution.
+Personal super contributions are also tax deductible, as long as you meet the eligibility criteria (listed on the ATO website) and are under the super contribution limits.
+If you claim a tax deduction on a personal contribution, then the contribution is counted as a concessional (before-tax) contribution.
 It goes towards your concessional contribution cap and 15% contributions tax is deducted.
 However, there may be additional tax if you exceed your concessional contribution cap.

 If you’re earning a lower income it can be tough to build your super.
 That’s where the Government’s co-contribution scheme could come in handy.